emadr-03/Code-Smell-Dataset/README.md

 ## Directory Structure

-The repository is organized into two main directories:
+The repository is organized into three main directories:

 ```
 Code-Smell-Dataset/